tylerharter/cs301-projects/fall18/p6/README.md

 > Column 2 : Windspeed  : `int`
 > Column 3 : Name of Ocean : `string`

 Please keep in mind that this function is the **only place** you will ever work directly with the CSV file.
-All functions from this point on should work on the list of lists the `read_csv` function returns (which is going to be called `dataset` from here on out.)
+All functions from this point on should work on the list of lists the `read_csv` function returns (which is going to be called `dataset` from here on.)

 *If your `read_csv` function is implemented correctly, you can run `test.py` and you should be getting a score of `15%`.*